-Spiritual and stupid from the Book of Judges in the Old Testament, chapter 11, reminds us how utterly crazy good religious people can become.
+Spiritual and stupid from the Book of Judges in the Old-Testament, chapter 11, reminds us just how utterly crazy good religious people can become.

 If I had been amongst that select group of men given the responsibility of selecting the canon of scripture, I would have made sure that they omitted Judges 11, the story of a religious but very stupid man.
 His name was Jephthah, son of Gilead.